Suggest a Songfact / Artistfact

 This was Billboard's single of the year for 1967, having been #1 for five weeks in the USA.
 However in Lulu's native UK it was only ever a B-side to her #11 hit "Let's Pretend."

-Don Black wrote the lyrics to this and Mark London the music.
+Don Black wrote the lyrics and Mark London composed the music.
 Black revealed to the Sunday Times August 10, 2008: "It's one of the very, very few songs that I've worked on where I've written the words first.
 Normally, I may give the composer a title or suggest a couple of lines, but I don't like to write the whole lyric first.
 If you write the lyric first, you tend to ramble.
 You want the structure there to work against it."

 Lulu performed this song on The Ed Sullivan Show on October 22, 1967, which was the day after hit #1 in America.